tomiwa123/NFT/README.md

 ### TODO: talk about ARC3? https://developer.algorand.org/solutions/minting-nfts-on-algorand-using-ipfs/

 ### Step 1.1: Create your Art Piece
-Create a `jpeg` or `png` file with any art :) put that file inside the `src/art/` folder.
+Create or find a `jpeg` or `png` file with any art :) Place the file inside the `src/art/` folder.
 The file can have any name.

 ### Step 1.2: Create a Pinata account
 In order to upload your art to IPFS, you will use [Pinata](https://www.pinata.cloud/).

-Note: We are using Pinata because, otherwise, you would need to run your own IPFS node and keep it running in order for other people to retrieve it.
-With Pinata, this is all handled for us and we only need to call some functions.
+Note: Pinata is an API service similar to PureStake.
+We are using Pinata because without it, you would need to run your own IPFS node to acess the IPFS blockchain.
+With Pinata, they provide their node for our use in the form of an API.

 To create your account, go to [https://www.pinata.cloud/](https://www.pinata.cloud/) and click on `Try for Free` at the top right corner.

 After creating your account, you will be redirected to another page where you will be logged in.
 At the top right corner, there is a small dropdown button right next to the avatar image.
 Click on it, and then click on `API Keys` (or you can just access [https://app.pinata.cloud/keys](https://app.pinata.cloud/keys)).
 There, click on `+ New Key`.
-Active the slider right next to `Admin`, give your key any name you want, and click on `Create key`.
+Activate the slider right next to `Admin`, give your key any name you want, and click on `Create key`.

 Right after that, a modal will show your API Key, and API secret.
 Save them at `src/secrets.py`.